-Do you want to Travel and Live Like a Local?
+Do you want to travel like a local?
 There is no secret to do it, and you don’t need to be a rocket scientist, just embrace the local culture and follow some advice.

-To live like a local sounds like a jargon between travellers.
-While travelling we want to make the most of it.
-To experience and to try so many things.
-And one of the questions that we hear the most is: How do you enjoy a new place?
+To travel like a local sounds like a jargon among travelers, as we all want to make the most of our trips, have difefrent experience and to try so many things.
+The questions we hear the most are: how do you enjoy a new place?
 How do you get to discover it?
 How to find the local life?

 It all depends on what do you want and the experience you want to have.
-If you are on holidays and just want to relax, book a 5 stars resort and stay there enjoy the pool, the weather and all the amenities.
+If you are on holidays and just want to relax, book a 5 stars resort and stay there enjoying the pool, the weather and all the amenities.
 You don’t like resorts?
 Not willing to pay the price tag?
 Do you want to have a unique and different experience?
 Don’t worry, there are plenty of alternatives for you.
-And it’s here that we start talking about traveling live like a local??
+And it’s here that we start talking about traveling live like a local.

-Have you questioned yourself on how local people spend their free time?
-If you ask to the reception guy what restaurant he recommends or where is a nice bar, he will probably give the same answer as he gives to all guests: a typical touristic place.
+Have you questioned yourself about how local people spend their free time?
+If you ask to the hotel receptionist what restaurant he recommends or where is a nice bar, he will probably give the same answer as he gives to all guests: a typical touristic place.
 Is he wrong?
 No!!!!
 The question was wrong!
 You should have asked: Where do YOU go for lunch/dinner?
 What is YOUR favourite bar/club?

-We get to know amazing places just asking the right question to taxi drivers, construction workers, sales staff, bank staff… You set the price range.
-Just ask the right question to the right people [the local people].
+We get to know amazing places just asking the right question to taxi drivers, hotel workers, sales staff, bank staff… Just ask the right question to the right people [the local people].
 The same applies when you are looking for a new pair of shoes, to get a haircut, to fix a broken camera… And that’s how you start to travel and live like a local.

 We already stayed with a french DJ, a great couple in Lisbon [who became good friends], exchanged valuable travel tips with a British couple in Malaga, learnt a lot about Marseille with Sophie and her guinea pigs, enjoyed a delicious “feijoada” in an Italian/Brazilian house!
 Memorable moments!